CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ---

-### 3️⃣ Declare the Data Source in Your Test Class
+### 3️.
+Declare the Data Source in Your Test Class

 - Create a static instance of your custom data source class
 - Initialize it with:
+  - First parameter:
-  - `ArgsCode.Instance` – for display names without parameters
+    - `ArgsCode.Instance` – for descriptive display names (without parameters)
-  - `ArgsCode.Properties` – to include parameter values in display names
+    - `ArgsCode.Properties` – to include parameter values in display names (without test case name)
-  - `PropsCode.Expected` – to highlight expected results
+  - Second parameter: `PropsCode.Expected` – to exclude test case name
 - Expose test data via static `IEnumerable<object?[]>` properties or methods

 ---

-### 4️⃣ Use the Appropriate Data-Driven Attribute
+### 4️.
+Use the Appropriate Data-Driven Attribute

 Apply the correct attribute based on your test framework: